efrecon/unforge/README.md

 ## Ideas

-+ Enforce read-only flags on all downloaded files.
-Good to make sure no changes can be made to the files, meaning good when taking "in" a project as a dependency.
 + Implement a github action on top.
 + Add a local cache (XDG aware) so as to keep tarballs and be able to revert from them.
 Add a "local" conduit in addition to the download_ functions to use